isabella232/drawIT/README.md

 <p>

-Use the keys (subject to change until finalized) defined in the icon dictionary as icon names and exclude the -any and -ibm from the key:
+Use the keys (subject to change until finalized) defined in the following icon dictionary as icon names and exclude the -any and -ibm from the name:

 [icons.py](drawit/iconsdac.py)